-Deminor Sponsors The Legal 500 Scotland Awards 2023
+Deminor Sponsored The Legal 500 Scotland Awards 2023

-The Legal 500 Scotland Awards, takes place in Edinburgh, Scotland November 23rd 2023.
-The black-tie ceremony promises to unveil winners across categories such as In-House Team of the Year, Deal of the Year, and ESG Firm of the Year.
+The Legal 500 Scotland Awards, took place in Edinburgh, Scotland November 23rd 2023.
+The black-tie ceremony unveiled winners across categories such as In-House Team of the Year, Deal of the Year, and ESG Firm of the Year.

-Deminor, a leading international litigation funder, is proud to be a sponsor of the 2023 awards and will be represented by Emily O'Neill (General Counsel UK and Group IP Specialist) and David Walker (Senior Legal Counsel and Arbitration Specialist), who will be in attendance at this prestigious event.
+Deminor, a leading international litigation funder, was proud to be a sponsor of the 2023 awards and was represented by Emily O'Neill (General Counsel UK and Group IP Specialist) and David Walker (Senior Legal Counsel and Arbitration Specialist), who were in attendance at this prestigious event.